pesalerno/Pseudacris-island-genomics/README.md

 2. Align sequences to index
 3. Transform align to sam input format

-The input file formats allowed in stacks for a reference genome are .sam and .bam, so I will try to do sam format which seems to be more straightforward.

 ->Before anything, we need to transform the /loci output from pyrad into .fasta for generating the reference genome.
 Becca Tarvin helped me creating this program in python to transform the files: